Principles of operator algebras: 1a. Linear maps

 \section{1a.
 Linear maps}

 According to various findings in physics, starting with those of Heisenberg from the early 1920s, basic quantum mechanics involves linear operators $T:H\to H$ from a complex Hilbert space $H$ to itself.
 The space $H$ is typically infinite dimensional, a basic example being the Schr\"odinger space $H=L^2(\mathbb R^3)$ of the wave functions $\psi:\mathbb R^3\to\mathbb C$ of the electron.
-However, as a main source of inspiration, mathematically, we have the finite dimensional case, where $H=\mathbb C^N$, with scalar product as follows:
+In fact, in what regards the electron, this space $H=L^2(\mathbb R^3)$ is basically the correct one, with the only adjustment needed, due to Pauli and others, being that of tensoring with a copy of $K=\mathbb C^2$, in order to account for the electron spin.